arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	![Azure Website Database Provisioning](Images/azure-website-database-provisioning.png?raw=true)

-2. Browse to https://manage.windowsazure.com and log-in with your credentials.
+2. Browse to https://manage.windowsazure.com and log in with your credentials.

 2. Click **Web sites** and verify that your site is created.